?

 Jim Koeninger |

-HOSA – Future Health Professionalsformerly known as Students of America’s Health Occupations (HOSA), is an international organization career and technical student organization (CTSO) endorsed by the United States Department of Education and the Division of Technological Education in Health Sciences at ACT.
-HOSA is comprised of high school, high school, and post-secondary/collegiate students, along with professionals, alumni, and honorary members. is headquartered in southlake, texasand is the largest student organization preparing students to enter healthcare, with members in the United States, US Territories, Canada, China, South Korea and Mexico.
+HOSA – Future Health Professionals, formerly known as Health Occupations Students of America (HOSA), is an international career and technical student organization (CTSO) endorsed by the U.S. Department of Education and the Health Science Technology Education Division of ACTE.
+HOSA is composed of middle school, secondary, and post-secondary/collegiate students, along with professionals, alumni, and honorary members.
+It is headquartered in Southlake, Texas, and is the largest student organization that prepares students to enter healthcare and similar fields, with membership in the United States, U.S. Territories, Canada, China, South Korea, and Mexico.

 History

-HOSA was founded in 1976 out of a task force by the American Vocational Association to determine if a new student organization to accommodate students in the health field was needed.
+HOSA was founded in 1976 out of a task force from the American Vocational Association in order to determine whether a new student organization accommodating healthcare students was necessary.

-From November 10 to 13, 1976, at a constitutional convention in arlington, texas AHOESO adopted by-laws, which also changed the organization’s name to Health Occupations Students of America; elected national leaders; selected colors and a motto; made plans to create an emblem; and marked the first National Leadership Conference for the spring of 1978 in Oklahoma City, Oklahoma.
+On November 10–13, 1976, in a constitutional convention in Arlington, Texas AHOESO adopted bylaws, which also changed the organization’s name to Health Occupations Students of America; elected national leaders; selected colors and a motto; made plans to design an emblem; and set the first National Leadership Conference for the spring of 1978 in Oklahoma City, Oklahoma.

-In 2004, the organization removed the acronym from its name and started to publish all documents under the brand “HOSA – Future Health Professionals”.
+In 2004, the organization dropped the acronym from its name, and began publishing all documents under the brand “HOSA – Future Health Professionals.”

-From 2020[update], HOSA has grown to more than 50 chartered memberships in numerous countries, including the United States and its territories, Canada, China, South Korea and Mexico.
-HOSA charter memberships are:
+As of 2020[update], HOSA has grown to more than 50 chartered associations in several countries, including the United States and its territories, Canada, China, South Korea, and Mexico.
+HOSA’s chartered associations are:

 - Alabama HOSA